 Yeah, this is an error that I've seen before, but it's something that I'm going to need to look at the SharePoint server to resolve.
 Fortunately, I have that server in my Jump Client list, so I'll click on the Jump Client to start a session.

 First, let's verify the server's CPU is not pegged out.
 I'll just use a special action to run the task manager.
 While it looks like the memory is pretty high, the CPU is fine.

 Next, I need to take a look at the SharePoint log, so I'll open the log file to see if there's an error message.
 Here's the error, but it's not something I can fix, myself.
 Fortunately, Bomgar's Embassy technology allows me to bring external reps into the session.
 So I'll transfer the session to my Microsoft Embassy now.

 The Microsoft rep has notified me that the issue is resolved.
 Let's see if we can get that spreadsheet pulled up for the CFO.
 Return to the session, refresh the Internet Explorer page, and it looks like it's working.
 We'll just verify that we can open the file.
 And we're good.

-Using Bomgar's iPad rep console, I could have rebooted his machine, walked him through some steps using the virtual pointer, worked simultaneously in the session with another rep, or deployed a Bomgar Button to the CFO's desktop so he could get right back to me if needed.
+Using Bomgar's iPad representative console, I could have rebooted his machine, walked him through some steps using the virtual pointer, worked simultaneously in the session with another rep, or deployed a Bomgar Button to the CFO's desktop so he could get right back to me if needed.

 For now, I need to get back to the office, but I want to hand this session off to one of my coworkers so he can stay with the CFO until he gets the file printed and everything set up.
 I'll verify that Mike's available to help the CFO out.
 We'll just transfer the session over to Mike.

-Thanks for watching our early preview of the Bomgar iPad rep console.
+Thanks for watching our early preview of the Bomgar iPad representative console.
 The app will be free for all Bomgar customers and will be officially available this summer.
 For more information, please visit our website.